akyoscommunication/ux-export/README.md

 - `name`: override the column header.
 - `position`: integer used to order columns.
 - `fields`: extract sub-fields from a related entity.
+ - `fields`: extract sub-fields from a related entity.
+When omitted, fields having the same group on the related entity are exported automatically.
 - `manyToMany`: set to `lines` to duplicate rows for each relation or to `sheet` to create an additional worksheet listing the intermediate table.